 Here’s some simple hiking etiquette tips on trail traffic flow:

-- Slow hikers stay to the right of the trail.
+- Slow(er) hikers should always stay on the far right of the hiking trail.

 - Faster hikers should alert hikers ahead that you’re approaching and passing them on their left.